-Dr. Gearhardt will not be considering new clinical science doctoral student applicants in the current application cycle.
+Dr. Gearhardt will not be considering new clinical science doctoral student applicants for the Fall 2019 application cycle.

 In general, applicants who are interested in exploring how mechanisms in addiction contribute to problematic eating behavior in babies, children, teenagers, and adults are the best fit for the FAST lab.
 Also, applicants who are interested in how the food environment increases risk for overeating are also good candidates.

 Examples of current projects:

 -Identifying what food characteristics are most related to neural activation implicated in addictive disorders.

 -Investigating how cue-rich contexts (e.g., simulated fast food restaurant) increase food craving and food intake.